Lord-of-Waffles/InfoSec24/Week3HackToLearnHacking.md

 Surprisingly, some APIs used in sign-in and audit actions do are not logged!

 This poses a significant security risk.
 The presenters make a point of understanding the tools you use in your business.
-Running any telemtry data you get from processes through some kind of analysis software can help identify problems you didn't even know were happening.
+Running any telemetry data you get from processes through some kind of analysis software can help identify problems you didn't even know were happening.

 ### Command Line Basics Revisited - Karvinen 2020

 This article provides a list of basic commands for command line interfaces, and explanations for each of them.

-This was a really useful resource for the later assignments especially a)!
+This was a really useful resource for the later assignments, especially a)!

 These commands are used for manoeuvring around a computer's file directories and manipulating data.
 They can also be used to connect to remote servers where you can use the same commands to interact with that server's data & directories.

-I've also found the terminal to be a nice and quick way of installing software by using Homebrew.
+I've also found the terminal to be a nice and quick way of installing software by using Homebrew (I'm on MacOS).
 I really recommend it!

 ### Protocol Building Blocks